mimoralea/king-pong/report.md

 And the new image which we just processed gets pushed to the end ^^^^^^.

+This is important because we want the agent to always have the last 4 images in the correct sequence.
+It should not matter whether the images get pushed into the beginning or the end only if they always get inserted into the data structure in the same order.
+If they are not, the agent would get confused with the direction and/or magnitude the ball is traveling.

 ### Algorithms and Techniques

 For this project we will implement a variant of the Deep Q-Learning algorithm that the Google Deep Mind team release a couple of years ago.
 Now, why wouldn't an algorithm like KNN work for this problem?
 How about Linear Regression?
 How about clustering.
 Well, it is very important to clarify that this problem is neither a Supervised nor a Unsupervised Learning problem.
 The problem at hand is Reinforcement Learning which is "the third" field of Machine Learning.